 For situations that seem beyond your control, ask for an exception.
 For example, if you are running late to a connection due to a flight delay and have come to a long line at the security checkpoint, ask other travelers if you can cut.
-If you explain the situation clearly and ask nicely, chances are your request will be granted.
+If you explain the situation clearly and ask nicely, your request may be granted.

 Accept situations that are beyond your control and for which there are no exceptions.
 Acknowledge that getting worked up can be a waste of emotions and affect your health.
 Remind yourself by asking, “Is this worth my energy?”
 Express your frustrations, find a way to cope or be productive, and then move on.
 For instance, if you’re stuck in traffic due to an accident, let your boss or teacher know and listen to music, an audiobook, a podcast, or call a friend in the meantime.
 Use hands-free devices.

 Act on tasks, starting with the most urgent ones.
 Then, dive into the big ones to at least gain exposure.
 Nothing’s worse than waiting until the last minute to get familiar with a project that entails a lot more than you expected, leading you to pull an all-nighter and turn in incomplete work.
 No matter how overwhelming something seems, don’t be afraid of it; get your feet wet early.
 For example, in school, read your course syllabi and about your assignments at the beginning of the semester.

 As you work on big tasks, complete small ones.
 Finishing small tasks can give you the confidence and encouragement to stay on top of the big ones.